 The Hagia Sophia has a complex history – it has been constructed 3 times, destroyed in riots, and has served both as a Greek Orthodox church and an imperial mosque.
 The original gorgeous gold mosaics depicting Jesus and the Virgin Mary were covered up when the church was converted to a mosque but there are areas on the second floor where parts of the plaster have been removed to reveal the remarkable designs underneath.

-Take a break from sightseeing for a tasty afternoon treat at Hafiz Mustafa, arguably the best baklava spot in the city.
+Now it’s time to take a break from sightseeing for a tasty afternoon treat.
+Baklava is a traditional Turkish food you must try and Hafiz Mustafa makes the best baklava in the city.
 Fill up a box with one of everything so you can snack on the delicious treats all day!

 It’s been a long day, head to the rooftop of Seven Hills Restaurant in the center of the old city for wine and spectacular sunset views of the city.

-A few of our favorite restaurants in the old city:
+A few of our favorite restaurants in Istanbul’s old city:

 - Old House Restaurant – try the mezze plate and the lamb casserole